-schizoidman@lemmy.zip to Not The Onion@lemmy.worldEnglish · 18 days agoUndertaker in Thailand refused fuel for cremation at petrol station, returns with corpse in coffin to prove itmothership.sgexternal-linkmessage-square19linkfedilinkarrow-up1143arrow-down14
+schizoidman@lemmy.zip to Not The Onion@lemmy.worldEnglish · 3 months agoUndertaker in Thailand refused fuel for cremation at petrol station, returns with corpse in coffin to prove itmothership.sgexternal-linkmessage-square19linkfedilinkarrow-up1144arrow-down14

-arrow-up1139arrow-down1external-linkUndertaker in Thailand refused fuel for cremation at petrol station, returns with corpse in coffin to prove itmothership.sgschizoidman@lemmy.zip to Not The Onion@lemmy.worldEnglish · 18 days agomessage-square19linkfedilink
+arrow-up1140arrow-down1external-linkUndertaker in Thailand refused fuel for cremation at petrol station, returns with corpse in coffin to prove itmothership.sgschizoidman@lemmy.zip to Not The Onion@lemmy.worldEnglish · 3 months agomessage-square19linkfedilink

 It depends on the amount of power available at mains vs what is needed.
 If they need more amperage than mains can handle, a genny is about the only option unless they’re willing to pay for more electrical infrastructure assuming it’s available.